philippinespire/pire_cssl_data_processing/gazza_minuta/1st_sequencing_run/README.md

 ---

-## Step 6.
-Rename files for dDocent HPC and put into mapping dir
+## 6. Rename files for dDocent HPC and put into mapping dir

 Used decode file from Sharon Magnuson & Chris Bird.